abdullah6930/MeshGeneration/README.md

 1. Generate mesh from predefined shapes.
 2. Change mesh vertices through game mode with mouse/touch input.
 3. Change Mesh Width, Height and volume from UI.
+4. Change vertex positions of any custom mesh.

 # Types of mesh that can be generated as of now
 1. Quad